Te-Maramataka/nsb-matariki/README.md

 Alternative Solutions

 **Preface**
 Matariki is (talk about whanaungatanga). . .
 Using __, we have devised a program that correctly predicts the date of Matariki.
-As well as being a submission for the school Hackathon, we hope this script is useful (for like a working man who wants to know when he can take the public holiday or something idk smth to add flair)
+As well as being a submission for the school Hackathon, we hope this script is useful ()

 **Installation**